virgiawndwir/be-portf-virgi/README.md

 ## Express JS Rest API based project by Virgiawan //
-This project is functionally for recording and monitoring people who contact you.
+This project is functionally for recording and monitoring people who contact you (by email).
+Currently use Gmail.

 ### How to use?
 1. Clone this project first,